Khalifa Ezzat: Interfaith activities

 Khalifa has participated in numerous seminars and conferences, building understanding and bridges between the Abrahamic faiths.

-In 2012, as part of an interfaith meeting, Khalifa and members of the Jewish and Christian community joined by the Duke of York, publicised developing the values of respect and tolerance that are close to the heart of the royal family.

 Khalifa participates in the annual interfaith weeks.
 In November 2016, Khalifa took part alongside 150 faith leaders from 12 different faiths, members of parliament and embassy representatives promoting the free practice of faith, forgiveness, humility, kindness and compassion.

 In June 2017, Khalifa was the opening speaker in an interfaith Iftar at London Central Mosque welcoming more than 130 representatives from 12 faiths and religious sects, the Metropolitan Police, members of parliament and community leaders.
 They stood in solidarity, remembering recent incidents, including those at Manchester Arena, London Bridge, Finsbury Park Mosque and Grenfell Tower.
 They were remembered and he stressed the importance of all faiths to work together in order to prevent innocent people being misled into violence and hatred.